unode/deep-learning-intro/_episodes/02-keras.md

 > {:.solution}
 {:.challenge}

-## 7. Tune hyperparameters
+## 7. Perform a Prediction/Classification
-As we discussed before the design and training of a neural network comes with many hyper parameter choices.
-We will go into more depth of these hyperparameters in later episodes.
-For now it is important to realize that the parameters we chose were somewhat arbitrary and more careful consideration needs to be taken to pick hyperparameter values.

-## 8. Measuring Performance
-Now that we have a trained neural network it is important to assess how well it performs.
+Now that we have a trained neural network, we can use it to predict new samples of penguin using the `predict` function.
-We want to know how well it will perform in a realistic prediction scenario, measuring performance will also come back when tuning the hyperparameters.

-We have created a test set during the data preparation stage which we will use now to create a confusion matrix.

-### Predict the species of the test set
-The first step here is to use the neural network to predict the species of the test set using the `predict` function.
+We will use the neural network to predict the species of the test set using the `predict` function.
+We will be using this prediction in the next step to measure the performance of our trained network.
 This will return a `numpy` matrix, which I like to convert to a pandas dataframe to easily see the labels.
 ~~~
 y_pred = model.predict(X_test)